AbdulrahmanMohammadSalem/AbdulrahmanMohammadSalem.github.io/_CppConsoleApps/Rock-Paper-Scissors.md

 - **Core concepts demonstrated:** enums, structs, functions, random number generation, input validation, control flow.

 # Functionality / Features
+## Configurable match length
-- **Configurable match length:** Player chooses how many rounds to play (1 to 10).
+Player chooses how many rounds to play (1 to 10).

+## Player vs Computer
-- **Player vs Computer:** Player inputs their choice each round; computer picks randomly.
+Player inputs their choice each round; computer picks randomly.

+## Input validation
-- **Input validation:** All inputs (number of rounds, move choice, play-again) are validated with do/while loops to ensure correct values.
+All inputs (number of rounds, move choice, play-again) are validated with do/while loops to ensure correct values.

+## Round summary
-- **Round summary:** After each round the app prints:
+After each round the application prints:
   - Round number
   - Player choice and computer choice
   - Round winner

+## Visual & auditory feedback
-- **Visual & auditory feedback:** Console color changes depending on who won the round; the computer win produces a beep for emphasis.
+Console color changes depending on who won the round; the computer win produces a beep for emphasis.

+## Final scoreboard
-- **Final scoreboard:** After all rounds, a neatly formatted summary shows rounds played, player wins, computer wins, draws, and the final winner.
+After all rounds, a neatly formatted summary shows rounds played, player wins, computer wins, draws, and the final winner.

+## Replay loop
-- **Replay loop:** Player can choose to play again without restarting the program.
+Player can choose to play again without restarting the program.

 # Implementation Highlights
 - **Clear domain modeling with enums and structs**